Colombo crime family: Current position

 On September 14, 2021, an indictment was served that included the Colombo family's boss, Andrew "Mush" Russo, underboss Benjamin "Benji" Castellazzo, consigliere Ralph "Big Ralphie" DiMatteo, captains Vincent Ricciardi, Richard Ferrara, and Theodore "Teddy" Persico Jr., soldier Michael Uvino, and associates Thomas Costa and Domenick Ricciardo.
 The indictment charged these members of the Colombo family with infiltrating and taking control of a Queens-based labor union and its affiliated health care benefit program, as well as conspiring to commit fraud in connection with workplace safety certifications.

 Ralph DiMatteo was not present when the indictment was served and was declared a fugitive, but surrendered to the FBI on September 17, 2021.
 Richard Ferrara became an informant for the government, providing information which helped convict two Russian gangsters of lying to the FBI about the 2009 murder of a Russian businessman.
 In December 2023, the remaining defendants were sentenced to prison, Ralph DiMatteo received three years, Theodore Persico received five years, and Benjamin Castellazzo was given fifteen months.

 On April 20, 2022, Andrew Russo's lawyer Jeffrey Lichtman announced that Russo had died at the age of 87 on April 18, 2022.
 On April 23, 2022, Andrew Russo's funeral was attended by 100 mourners in Brooklyn.
-Robert "Little Robert" Donofrio, a long-time soldier who initially sided with the Orena Faction but switched to the Persico Faction during the third war, is now believed to be running the family as acting boss until Theodore 'Skinny Teddy' Persico is released from prison in 2025.
+Robert "Little Robert" Donofrio, a long-time soldier who initially sided with the Orena Faction but switched to the Persico Faction during the third war, is now believed to be running the family as acting boss until Theodore 'Skinny Teddy' Persico's release from prison in 2025.

 On February 5, 2025, Joseph Orapallo and his son Frank, who are descendants of the family's former capo Joseph Tomasello, were arrested on major gun charges.

+On February 11, 2026, Theodore Persico was ordered to return to prison for a nine month sentence a month after he pled guilty to violating his supervised release terms by meeting with organized crime members during a Christmas party in December 2025.
+Around this time, the New York Times described Persico as by now being the Colombo crime family's "former boss."
+In January 2026, Persico aide and recent Colombo street boss Francis "PR" Guerra was determined to now be the Colombo family's acting boss.